Trump chucks Clinton's impeachment playbook

 While Trump rarely goes more than a few hours without weighing in on the impeachment inquiry, Clinton’s strategy was to appear above the impeachment fray, a figure too busy working on behalf of the American people to spend his days focused on the investigation by Ken Starr or the impeachment proceedings that followed.

-To do that, he left it to his lawyers and TV defenders, like James Carville and Lanny Davis, to combat Democrats and only addressed the controversy in key moments.
+To do that, he left it to his lawyers and television defenders, such as James Carville and Lanny Davis, to combat Republicans and only addressed the controversy in key moments.

 It’s the same advice Clinton has said he would give Trump today.